hubmapconsortium/tissue-bar-graphs/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/tissue-bar-graphs` directory.

 ## Building web component
-Run `ng build` to build the project.
+Run `npm run build:elements` to build project as a web component.
 The build artifacts will be stored in the `dist/cns-tissue-blocks` directory.

 ### Web component options
 The web component supports additional properties that can be passed to override the initial configuration for the bar graph.